 Practical Implications

 Our study makes an important contribution to the development of the uniﬁed merger list of the container shipping industry and policy discussions for practitioners.
-The data contribution enables practitioners to obtain empirical and historical knowledge on the main container transport markets, as well as to develop a methodology to disentangle merger incentives.
+The data contribution enables practitioners to obtain empirical and historical knowledge on the main container transport markets, and to develop a methodology to disentangle merger incentives.
 For instance, our analysis corroborates anecdotal evidence indicating that container shipping ﬁrms that abstained from joining alliances in the 1980s, and had relatively brief market tenure, primarily engaged in mergers to increase their scale in their home regions.
-In recent years, they have tended to merge with companies in distant regions, even when there are no signiﬁcant diﬀerences in size, to expand their container shipping networks.
-Also, Jeon (2022) simulates counterfactual and exogenous merger scenarios of speciﬁc two ﬁrms between 2006 and 2014 but does not incorporate and explain more than ten merger cases in her model.
+Recently, they have tended to merge with companies in distant regions, even when there are no signiﬁcant diﬀerences in size, to expand their container shipping networks.
+Additionally, Jeon (2022) simulated counterfactual and exogenous merger scenarios of speciﬁc two ﬁrms between 2006 and 2014; however, she did not incorporate and explain more than ten merger cases in her model.
 Thus, our data contribution complements previous studies institutionally and sheds light on the data patterns and main drivers of mergers in the industry.

 As a contribution to the policy discussion, our counterfactual ﬁnds that the prohibition of mergers between ﬁrms in the same country would change the merger conﬁguration signiﬁcantly.
-This predicts the propagated impact of the prohibition caused by the local competition policies not only on the local markets but also on the global market conﬁguration.
-For example, if Japanese container shipping companies were restricted from merging their container divisions due to a dominant market share in Japan, they might have pursued mergers with ﬁrms in other countries to enhance their shipping network and scale.
+This predicts the propagated impact of the prohibition caused by the local competition policies on the local markets and on the global market conﬁguration.
+For example, if Japanese container shipping companies were restricted from merging their container divisions owing to a dominant market share in Japan, they might have pursued mergers with ﬁrms in other countries to enhance their shipping network and scale.
 Such a scenario could have altered the current structure of the container shipping market.

 Discussion

 We summarize the potential concerns for the data and methodology.
 First, we merge three data sources that record potentially diﬀerent variables and observations for each regime.
-Thus, we could not check the robustness check on the choice of the regime due to data limitation and inconsistency, although we believe that our choice of the regime is reasonable for institutional and graphical reasons.
-Second, we may face a small sample problem, in particular, between 1966 and 1990 even though the matching maximum score approach works in a small sample in Monte Carlo simulations (Akkus et al. 2015, Otani 2022).
-Third, we drop merger cases that involve ﬁrms whose variables are missing in our three data sources.
-This might be due to the fact that, unlike the MDS Transmodal data mentioned above, it does not cover all of the routes and vessels in the container trade.
+Thus, we could not check the robustness check on the choice of the regime owing to data limitation and inconsistency, although we believe that our choice of the regime is reasonable for institutional and graphical reasons.
+Second, we may face a small sample problem, particularly between 1966 and 1990, although the matching maximum score approach works in a small sample in Monte Carlo simulations (Akkus et al. 2015, Otani 2022).
+Third, we eliminate merger cases that involve ﬁrms whose variables are missing in our three data sources.
+This might be because unlike the MDS Transmodal data mentioned above, it does not cover all the routes and vessels in the container trade.
 This is because the IHS data lacks some historical information on vessel operations, and the HB data collects data on routes and vessels focusing on trunk lines and routes to/from Japan, using operator advertisements.
 For example, Maersk’s merger with Sea-Land and P&O Containers’ merger with Nedlloyd are not in the data and are not reﬂected in the analysis, as shown in the footnotes in the merger lists in Tables 2 and 3.

 Future Research